 Attorney Andrew Skinner returned home in September 2003 and joined his father’s practice at Nichols & Skinner, which has since been renamed Skinner Law Firm.
 Andrew focuses on personal injury and consumer protection.
 Exceedingly important to Andrew are cases that seek to protect the public.
 For instance, Andrew believes that one of the most effective approaches to stopping drunk driving and protecting our community members is to bring lawsuits against drunk drivers and the bars that over serve them.
 These so-called “dram shop” cases ensure that bars and patrons act responsibly by forcing them to compensate victims who are injured in drunk-driving crashes.

 Other types of cases that are crucial to protecting the community are those involving debt collectors who do not follow the rules on how to deal with consumers.
 Likewise, Andrew pursues cases where companies have violated clear standards — such as building codes — in order to reduce their costs, while endangering their customers and the general public.
 An example is builders who do not properly install passive radon systems as required by building codes, even though these companies know that they are building houses in a high radon area.

-Andrew is married to Kathy Kuhler Skinner, who was elected in 2014 to the Jefferson County Board of Education.
+Andrew is married to Kathy Kuhler Skinner, who was elected in 2014 and 2018 to the Jefferson County Board of Education.
 They have four children.
-For eight years, Kathy was the owner of Skipper’s Downtown Dips and Deli, a local business that offered farm-fresh ice cream, pizza, sandwiches, and salads.
 Kathy is also a Board member of Discover Downtown Charles Town, an organization dedicated to improving economic opportunities and conditions in the historic downtown of Charles Town.
 Andrew is a member of the American Association for Justice and the West Virginia Association for Justice.
-In addition to his job as a lawyer and community activist, Andrew serves as a youth soccer coach.